 “It’s all about the nuance in how you answer questions,” Vazquez said.
 “It’s not clear-cut, and folks who really need the assistance are not being helped.”

 Vazquez said one way that could be improved is having FEMA assign more case managers in the field and providing more support at recovery centers so applications are properly filled out.
-In the meantime, the alliance is working with data science nonprofit Connective, the city of Houston and Harris County to administer a damage and needs survey immediately after a disaster.
+In the meantime, the Disaster Alliance is working with data science nonprofit Connective, the city of Houston and Harris County to administer a damage and needs survey immediately after a disaster.
 The survey serves as an entry point for people to access resources.

 “That targets the most vulnerable communities,” Zaruzuelo said.
 “When we have the data of where the households are and what the damage assessment is from their point of view, that rolls into how do we get people emergency financial assistance and home repair services right away.
 Where we sit in terms of challenges, it’s getting the money in and getting the money out.”